 The diversity of international MBA and Master’s programmes has never been greater.
 According to AACSB estimates, there are more than 13,500 schools offering business degree programmes worldwide.
 How should you choose the most suitable school and programme for you?

-This opens many opportunities and the chance to satisfy all your preferences regarding the programme content, learning style, teaching method, class diversity, international exposure, budget, scholarships and location.
+This variety creates many opportunities and the chance to satisfy all your preferences regarding programme content, learning style, teaching method, class diversity, international exposure, budget, scholarships, and location.

 However, this great diversity is a challenge to most prospective students.
-How to identify the programmes that best match your requirements?
-On the one hand they should provide what you need, while on the other hand you need to be a strong applicant for the programmes you choose.
+How should you identify the programmes that best match your requirements?
+On the one hand, they should provide what you need, while on the other hand, you need to be a strong applicant for the programmes you choose.
 How do you strike this balance?

 Step 1: Clarify your goals

-Why do you want to do further studies in a Master’s or MBA programme?
+Why do you want to continue your studies with a Master’s or MBA programme?
 Which type of programme is better for you?
-How will these studies help you develop your career after graduation?
-Think of all your preferences and create your full list of selection criteria, but do not limit yourself to rankings, budget, scholarships and location.
-Consider the programme content, learning style, teaching method, class diversity, international exposure, and any other personal preferences you may have.
+How will these studies help you boost your career after graduation?
+Think of all your preferences and create your full list of selection criteria, but do not limit yourself to rankings, budget, scholarships, and location.
+Consider the programme content, learning style, teaching methods, class diversity, international exposure, and any other personal preferences you may have.

 Step 2: Plan your budget